|

 seller to handle the paperwork at the settlement of a

+real estate purchase.
 Escrow (or Impound) Account - The

 account in which a loan servicer holds the borrower's